Why We Need To Know How To Cook

 Print Friendly, PDF & Email

-Over the years as I’ve developed my website and generated daily posts for my readers, I frequently comment in those posts that cooking is an art and a survival skill we all need.
-It seems cooking is a traditional skill, like sewing, that so many members of our next generation have not been taught.
+Over the years, as I’ve developed my website and generated daily posts for my readers, I frequently comment in those posts that cooking is an art and a survival skill we all need.
+It seems cooking is a traditional skill, like sewing, that so many members of our newer generations have not been taught.

-With all the weather-related challenges I’ve seen on TV and been reading about lately, I thought it would be appropriate to discuss why we need to know how to cook.
+With all the weather-related challenges I’ve seen on TV and been reading about lately, I thought it appropriate to discuss why we need to know how to cook.

-In generations past people really didn’t have much of a choice, they fixed meals in their cave or hut, or they went hungry.
-The advent of fast-food restaurants and the convenience of drive-thru windows has drastically changed that.
-Many families are used to visiting a Mcdonald’s and calling their meal a healthy response to hunger pangs.
+In generations past, people really didn’t have much of a choice when it came to meal preparation.
+They fixed meals in their cave, hut, open fire, or cabin or they went hungry.
+The advent of fast-food restaurants and the convenience of drive-thru windows and related “fast food” takeout has drastically changed that in more recent years.
+Many families are used to visiting a McDonald’s and calling their meal a healthy response to hunger pangs.

 I’m so grateful my mother took the time to teach me and my sisters to cook.
 The kitchen is my favorite room in the house.
-I feel at peace and comfortable working at the counter as my fingers cut, dice, chop, peel, mix, and stir foods during meal preparation.
-It is truly my most cherished activity on any given day.
+During meal preparation, I feel at peace and comfortable working at the counter as my fingers cut, dice, chop, peel, mix, and stir foods.
+It’s truly my most cherished activity on any given day.

-As someone who prides myself on being self-sufficient, and one who enjoys sharing my passion for food preparation and being prepared for the unexpected on so many levels, today’s post is from my heart as we learn together the key aspects of why we need to know how to cook.
+As someone who prides myself on being self-sufficient and enjoys sharing my passion for food preparation and being prepared for the unexpected on so many levels, today’s post is from my heart as we learn together the key aspects of why we need to know how to cook.
 Let’s get started.

 In case you missed this post, Easy Frugal Sauces You Can Make Yourself